 “According to Statista.com, by the year 2023 there will be almost 5 billion smartphone users, half of them will have accessed over-the-top messaging apps to communicate.”

 1. Make your in-app messages visually appealing

-No matter how crisp you have written a message, too many words can be frustrating for users & ruin your chance to actively engage them with your actual features.
+No matter how crisply you have written a message, too many words can be frustrating for users & ruin your chance to actively engage them with your actual features.
 Instead, make your in-app chats visually astonishing by using images and videos.
-Your user will interact with these type of messages more rather only written copy.
+Your user will interact with these types of messages more rather than only written copies.